Planica 1935: Competition

 On 13 March 1935 unofficial training was held with only three jumpers performing in a couple of rounds: Marusarz, Novšak and Norbert Knobloch.
-The longest jump of the day was at 87 metres.
+The longest jump of the day was at 88 metres.

 On 14 March 1935 first official training with many competititors at start.
 Reidar Andersen set the world record in his third attempt at 93 metres.

-On 15 March 1935 second official training was on schedule with three world records: Stanisław Marusarz landed at 95 metres and Reidar Andersen at 98 and 99 metres.
+On 15 March 1935 second official training was on schedule with three world records: Stanisław Marusarz landed at 95 metres and Reidar Andersen two times that day at 99 metres.

 On 17 March 1935 there was an international competition in three rounds and the winner was Polish Stanisław Marusarz.
+Longest jump of the day was set by Reidar Andersen at 95 metres.